 The Firewood Situation

 The availability and cost factor of a good clean wood source challenges those of us who heat with wood in the north.
 We have two different avenues when it comes to firewood.
 They are Home Grown or Purchase.
-I will lay out the pros and cons for each below.
+And yes, there are pros and cons for each.

 Home Grown Wood

 For those who don’t know, a burn section is an area where forest fires have gone through yet have not burned the forest completely down.
 Many trees, although charred, remain standing and available for harvest.
-The wood is not really bad yet you do have a diminished the quality of wood and not the cleanest.
+The wood is not really bad, but it isn’t the cleanest.

-When buying wood there are a couple routes you can follow.
+When buying wood there are a couple of routes to follow.
 We generally have folks in the area that advertise wood for sale.
 The costs can be anywhere from $300 to $400 a cord.
 Many also have a delivery fee of $30 to $50 a cord tacked on top.
-When you burn 10 to 12 cords a year, you can see how the costs add up.
+When you burn 10 to 12 cords a year, like we do, you can see how the costs add up.

-You also have to be concerned with the cord size, whether it is chunked and split, the delivery vehicle size, many factors.
-You also find that the “cord” is not a true cord and that is challenging.
-These sellers go themselves to get a permit and will generally hit the same “burn” sections mentioned earlier.
+You also have to consider the cord size, whether it is chunked and split, and the delivery vehicle size.
+Then sometimes you’ll find that the “cord” is not a true cord and you’re shortchanged.
+These sellers to get a permit and will generally hit the same “burn” sections mentioned earlier.